AidanHolvik/AidanHolvik/README.md

 Potential Future Projects:
   - Learning to code in Q#, or some other quantum programming language
-  - Improving my understanding of artificial neural networks
-  - Making a mod for a game which I play
+  - Making a mod for a video game which I play

 Goals:
   - Finish University